lockss/lockss-rtd-manual/docs/installing/installer.rst

 When you invoke the LOCKSS Installer, the installation process goes through various phases:

+*  Checking that some prerequisites to install K3s are met.
+No user interaction is expected.

 *  Checking that the ``lockss`` system user and group exist.
 No user interaction is expected.

 *  Configuring :program:`iptables`, :program:`firewalld` and :program:`ufw` for K3s.
 If applicable, you will be prompted to confirm before your system configuration is modified.
 You may incidentally be prompted for your :program:`sudo` password.